 Name of organizing project/institution: Young Earth System Scientists (YESS)

-Co-organizers: Shipra Jain - The University of Edinburgh, UK; Gaby S. Langendijk - Climate Service Center Germany (GERICS), Germany; Carla Gulizia - CIMA/CONICET-UBA, Argentina; Gerbrand Koren - Utrecht University, The Netherlands; Faten A. Bahar - University of Carthage, Tunisia.
+Co-organizers: Shipra Jain - Centre for Climate Research, Singapore; Gaby S. Langendijk - Deltares, the Netherland; Carla Gulizia - CIMA/CONICET-UBA, Argentina; Gerbrand Koren - Utrecht University, The Netherlands; Faten A. Bahar - University of Carthage, Tunisia, Valentina Rabanal - Argentinian National Meteorological Service (SMN Argentina), Argentina

 Targeted audience: Early-mid career and established researchers